BIO - John Collomosse

 Professor John Collomosse is the founder and director of DECaDE, the UKRI Research Centre for the Decentralized Digital Economy led by CVSSP at the University of Surrey [1].
 His research intersects Artificial Intelligence (AI) and Distributed Ledger Technology (DLT), with focus on media provenance to fight misinformation and online harms, and on improving data integrity and attribution for responsible AI.
 He concurrently leads an AI research group at Adobe Research in Silicon Valley, where he leads research for the Content Authenticity Initiative (CAI) as well as two cross-industry task forces within the C2PA open standards body for media authenticity.
 His research has also explored creative forms of visual search and content recommendation, and immersive technologies.
 He is a chartered engineer and member of the UKRI science council (EPSRC) advisory team for Information & Communication Technologies (ICT).

-John has published over 130 papers (h-Index 37) and 30 patents in Artificial Intelligence (AI), spanning a 20 year career in AI that began with his first Faculty tenure-track appointment at the University of Bath aged only 25.
+John has published over 140 papers (h-Index 40) and 30 patents in Artificial Intelligence (AI), spanning a 20 year career in AI that began with his first Faculty tenure-track appointment at the University of Bath aged only 25.
 He is now concurrently both a Professor of AI at the University of Surrey, and a Principal Scientist at Adobe Research, where he leads on AI research for the Content Authenticity Initiative (CAI).
-He is a Chartered Engineer (C.Eng), and strategic advisor (SAT member) to the UK Science Council (EPSRC) ICT research portfolio.
+He is a Chartered Engineer (C.Eng), and Fellow of both the IET (FIET) and British Computer Society (FBCS).
+Between 2018-2024 he was a strategic advisor (SAT member) to the UK Science Council (EPSRC) ICT research portfolio.
 John founded and directs DECaDE, the national UKRI Research Centre for the Decentralized Digital Economy researching AI/Blockchain technologies for the future of the creative economy.

 John’s research focuses on media provenance – tracing the origin of images, video etc. – in order to fight misinformation and enhance responsible use of AI.
 Notably, he led the ARCHANGEL project (2017) which pioneered use of AI and Blockchain to tamper-proof National Archives around the world, including the UK and USA (NARA) National Archives.
 The research was identified by the UK Science Council (EPSRC) as a highlight of its 10-year UKRI Digital Economy programme.